openstudiocoalition/openstudio-sketchup-plugin/README.md

 OpenStudio SketchUp Plug-in
 ==========

-The OpenStudio SketchUp Plug-in is an extension to Trimble’s popular 3D modeling tool that adds EnergyPlus context to the SketchUp program.
-The Plug-in allows users to quickly create geometry needed for EnergyPlus using the built-in functionality of Trimble SketchUp including existing drawing tools, integration with Google Earth, Building Maker, and Photo Match.
+The OpenStudio SketchUp Plug-in is an extension to Trimble’s popular 3D modeling tool that adds OpenStudio context to the SketchUp program.
+The Plug-in allows users to quickly create geometry needed for OpenStudio using the built-in functionality of Trimble SketchUp including existing drawing tools, integration with Google Earth, Building Maker, and Photo Match.